-The integration of second-generation immigrant children is a major challenge for the receiving countries, especially where immigration is a recent phenomenon.
-Apart from family, integration begins at school.
-We study whether the immigrant background interacts with age effects (namely, absolute age effect and relative age effect), generating additional barriers (double disadvantage) for second-generation children in the Italian primary school.
-We can identify these effects because we exploit the heterogeneity in children's birthdates and because the test is given at two different points in time.
-We find evidence of a double disadvantage that, relative to the average native, reduces scores in Italian by 17% and in Math by 20%.
-In a policy perspective, we show that controlling for age effects in class composition criteria promotes integration because it delivers extra benefits to second-generation immigrant children.
-Besides, we point out the possibility of turning the large impact of the relative age on second-generation children to their advantage, in order to reduce the sizable penalization associated with the immigrant background.
+The immigrant background is an acknowledged source of disadvantage.
+We study whether this background interacts with absolute and relative age effects generating additional barriers—that is, a double disadvantage—for second-generation immigrant children in the Italian primary school.
+To identify these effects we exploit the variation given by the heterogeneity in children's birthdates and the fact that the test is given at two different points in time.
+We do find evidence of a double disadvantage that, relative to the average native, reduces scores in Italian by 3.2% and in Math by 3.4%.
+This suggests that controlling for age effects in class composition criteria can be used to promote integration because it delivers extra benefits to second-generation immigrant children.

 Abstract

-The integration of second-generation immigrant children is a major challenge for the receiving countries, especially where immigration is a recent phenomenon.
-Apart from family, integration begins at school.
-We study whether the immigrant background interacts with age effects (namely, absolute age effect and relative age effect), generating additional barriers (double disadvantage) for second-generation children in the Italian primary school.
-We can identify these effects because we exploit the heterogeneity in children's birthdates and because the test is given at two different points in time.
-We find evidence of a double disadvantage that, relative to the average native, reduces scores in Italian by 17% and in Math by 20%.
-In a policy perspective, we show that controlling for age effects in class composition criteria promotes integration because it delivers extra benefits to second-generation immigrant children.
-Besides, we point out the possibility of turning the large impact of the relative age on second-generation children to their advantage, in order to reduce the sizable penalization associated with the immigrant background.
+The immigrant background is an acknowledged source of disadvantage.
+We study whether this background interacts with absolute and relative age effects generating additional barriers—that is, a double disadvantage—for second-generation immigrant children in the Italian primary school.
+To identify these effects we exploit the variation given by the heterogeneity in children's birthdates and the fact that the test is given at two different points in time.
+We do find evidence of a double disadvantage that, relative to the average native, reduces scores in Italian by 3.2% and in Math by 3.4%.
+This suggests that controlling for age effects in class composition criteria can be used to promote integration because it delivers extra benefits to second-generation immigrant children.

 File in questo prodotto: